Skip to main content Skip to page footer

 For the severity with which it was managed and its strict disciplinary provisions, the Istituto Tecnico Superiore was soon renamed the "Brioschi Asylum" by students.
 Attendance was mandatory and absences had to be justified by parents or a doctor whose signature had to be authenticated by the mayor of their town of residence.
 Students were required to attend classes, which were held from Monday to Saturday afternoon, to participate in the laboratories, defined as "manipulations", in practical exercises, in written tests and in "science journeys", educational trips to factories, industrial centres and civil constructions, in addition to international industrial exhibitions and cities of art.
 During these visits, students observed the most innovative production processes that were later discussed in class.

 In the beginning, the study programme was limited to three years and, in order to be accepted, the candidate must have attended and passed the exams of a two-year university programme in the schools of Physical Sciences, Mathematics and Natural Sciences, since 1875.
 With the implementation of the two-year preparatory requirement, candidates were enrolled immediately after graduation.
 In the first year of the institute's activity, "due to extraordinary circumstances" lessons began on December 1, but the academic year normally lasted from mid-November to the end of July "limiting vacations to holidays and an additional ten days during Carnival and around the Easter holidays."
 Examinations were held between late July and the first week of August with graduation examinations in the middle of August.
-These were held in the shadow of the portico of the chapel of Palazzo della Canonica, where:
+These were held in the shadow of the portico of the chapel of Palazzo della Canonica, where “on simple benches sat the professor examiners in their ceremonial dress - of a frock and top hat.
+Francesco Brioschi placed a top hat in the centre filled with rolled sheets onto which the exam questions were written.
+In the courtyard, in the sunlight, on identical benches sat the examinees waiting to be called in alphabetical order, at which time they would extract a certain number of sheets containing arguments on which they were to demonstrate the extent of their expertise.
+After a brief huddle between professors, the student stood before the examiners, to be judged and, if deemed worthy, awarded a degree”.

 Graduation was accompanied by the custom of the portrait, a group photograph of that year's graduates which was first displayed in the windows of shops in the centre of Milan, then, according to the testimony of the engineer "electrician" Carlo Emilio Gadda, placed in the corridor of administrative office of the Piazza Cavour location, or "in the room [of the Board] in great honour" in the new location in Piazza Leonardo da Vinci.